 It is very important that your Yorkie has space when stressed.
 To this effect, you want to teach your children that if the Yorkie does not come when called, not to chase the dog or to scoop it up.
 If you have a crate, teach them that when the Yorkie goes inside that the dog is off-limits.

-This will help your Yorkie to socialize at it’s own pace and that it the perfect way to socialize them.
+This will help your Yorkie to socialize at its own pace, and that is the perfect way to socialize them.

 Show Them To Pet, Not Squeeze